Fitness for Geeks

 Chapter 1: Fitness and the Human Codebase: Reboot Your Operating System sets the tone of the book by discussing how the human body’s software code needs to be tweaked and changed.
 He introduces concepts that are discussed at length throughout the book.
 Some are common sense, like the importance of sleep and de-stressing, while others are a little more controversial, like fasting and freezing swims.

 Perry shows us his “geek cred” in chapter 2: Fitness Apps and Tools.
-Most people who have just a passing association with the iOS store have noticed the plethora of exercise, weight loss, sleep monitoring, and workout tracker apps available.
+Most people who have just a passing association with the iOS store have noticed the plethora of exercise, top weight loss supplements reviewed by major fitness experts, sleep monitoring, and workout tracker apps available.
 Fitness for Geeks adds even more variety of apps and web sites to help users with their fitness goals.
 However, some of those apps and web sites are a little intense for the average user.
 Unless I’m an athlete in training, do I really need to know my potassium to sodium ratio?

 In chapters 3-6 Perry delves deep into the science of how our body processes food, what and when to eat, and the chemistry of food.
 There’s an interesting discussion on macronutrients (proteins, carbs, and fats) and micronutrients (vitamins, minerals), along with web links for further information.
 Then Perry gets into the more debatable topics of food hacks and food timing.
 Perry is of the opinion that adults should only eat twice a day, for both the health benefits and cost savings.
 That theory goes totally against the recommendation of most health experts of eating frequent small meals throughout the day.
 He’s also a proponent of intermittent fasting, backing up his philosophy with interviews and studies.
 Again, this is more for the serious amongst us; please check with your doctor before trying any of these extreme suggestions.